St Margaret's Well, Edinburgh: History

-St Margaret's holy well was once a place of pilgrimage due to its medicinal waters originally located in Restalrig area of Edinburgh next to the present day East Coast Mainline.
-The well's site was due to be partly built over by the North British Railway's St Margaret's railway works in 1859/60 and due to its historical significance it was carefully dismantled and moved stone by stone to its present location by the Society of Antiquaries Scotland.
+St Margaret's Holy Well was once a place of pilgrimage due to its medicinal waters originally located in the Restalrig area of Edinburgh next to the present-day East Coast Mainline.
+The well's site was due to be partly built over by the North British Railway's St Margaret's railway works in 1859/60 and, due to its historical significance, it was carefully dismantled and moved stone by stone to its present location by the Society of Antiquaries Scotland.

 In the Meadowbank Stadium area stands a large triangular shaped memorial stone with a metal plaque recording that:

 "This stone marks the site of St. Margaret’s Well.
 The dressed stone work of the fifteenth century wellhouse built over this ancient medicinal well and centre of pilgrimage was removed in 1859 and used to build a replica of it over St. David’s Well in the Queen’s Park and the remains of the medieval building were filled in in 1969."

 Architecture

-Dating from the 15th century the well house is of a Gothic style, hexagonal in overall shape with rib-vaulting, the whole built into the hillside with semi-circular stone exterior walling and a circular drinking bowl of a harder stone set externally.
+Dating from the 15th century, the well house is of a Gothic style, hexagonal in overall shape with rib-vaulting, the whole built into the hillside with semicircular stone exterior walling and a circular drinking bowl of a harder stone set externally.
 The interior has a central pillar with carved bosses with a pool below and a design based upon the design of St Triduana's Aisle at Restalrig.
-The water flows from a carved grotesque mask that has had at some point been fitted with a pipe that once brought the water to the entrance area and allowed the easy filling of jugs, etc.
+The water flows from a carved grotesque mask that had at some point been fitted with a pipe that once brought the water to the entrance area and allowed the easy filling of jugs, etc.

 A round-arched opening into the well house has metal grating leading to well-house.
 Metal railings run along the top of the exterior walls.
-When first moved to Holyrood it did not have the semi-circular walling and was fully open to allow access to the water.
+When first moved to Holyrood, it did not have the semi-circular walling and was fully open to allow access to the water.